SMotlaq/SMotlaq/README.md

 My name is Salman.
 I'm a hardware and electronics engineer at BayanGroup.
 I'm also an electrical engineering student at Amirkabir University of Technology.

-Interested in high-speed PCB design, embeded systetms, and control systems.
+Interested in high-speed PCB design, embedded systetms, and control systems.

 You can contact me through email: pilot.motlaq@gmail.com